dsgandurra/cyberfeedbites/README.md

 - CyberFeedBites uses the `feedparser` library for parsing RSS feeds.
 - The `beautifulsoup4` library is used for HTML parsing and sanitising descriptions.
+- The `requests` library is used for robust HTTP fetching with custom headers.